-The open call for applications to the 2017-2018 Improvement Fund is now closed.
-Details about the 2018-2019 fund will be announced next year.
+Details about the 2018-2019 fund will be announced later this year.

 The Improvement Fund is part of the grant making function of Healthcare Improvement Scotland’s (HIS) Improvement Hub (ihub).
 We look to fund projects at a local level that improve the quality of health and social care services in Scotland.